frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **520:** Given is that I as a user am doing some analysis about my reports and that I have put some filters on the report table.
 Given is that I select another view during my analysis.
 For each metadata field that appears in the table for both views, I want that my filter on that field remains.
 This way I can continue my analysis without having to retype my filters unnecessarily.

+**600:** As a service manager, I want that all reports I see in the report table are original captures.
+I do not want to see reports that were edited after capture (as can be done according to story **2060**) so that I can be sure about the integrity of my data.

 # I want to understand how the message captured by a report was processed

 **1000:** As a support engineer or Frank developer, I want to see the name of each checkpoint that is shown in the tree view.
 The name is not required to be unique.